 Chapter 6 Operational Amplifiers

 In the last chapter, we examined single-transistor circuits that provide voltage amplification, current amplification, switching circuits, and signal buffering.
-These behaviors can be improved even further through the design of more complex circuits using multiple transistors.
+These behaviors can be improved even further through the design of more complex circuits using multiple transistors, resistors, capacitors, and other components.
 Given the small size that can be achieved in transistor construction, these complex multi-transistor circuits can be built on a single small silicon chip.
 The ability to create silicon chips containing specialized multi-transistor circuit revolutionized electronics development.